pythonhackers/history/january-2014/06-monday.md

 * Staging environment upgraded to the latest master
 * Added Cassandra config to the ```app.local.cfg```
 * Tester JobWorker with test messages.
 Worked smoothly.
+Need to add a config to supervisor

 Design